manovotny/next.js/errors/no-sync-scripts.md

 # No Sync Scripts

+> Prevent synchronous scripts.

 ### Why This Error Occurred

-A synchronous script was used which can impact your webpage's performance.
+A synchronous script was used which can impact your webpage performance.

 ### Possible Ways to Fix It

-#### Script component (experimental)
+#### Script component (recommended)

 Use the Script component with the right loading strategy to defer loading of the script until necessary.